 A volume in the series: Advances in Cultural Psychology: Constructing Human Development.
-Editor(s): Jaan Valsiner, Clark University.
+Editor(s): Jaan Valsiner, Niels Bohr Professor of Cultural Psychology, Aalborg University.

 The dynamics of trust and distrust are central to understanding modern society.
 These dynamics are evident at all levels of society, from the child’s relation to caregivers to the individual’s relation to the state, and they span from taken for granted trusting relationships to highly reflective and negotiated contractual interactions.
 The collection of papers in this book questions the diverse ways in which the concept of trust has been previously used, and advances a coherent theorisation of the socio-cultural dynamics of trust and distrust.
 In this volume, trust and distrust are analysed in relation to lay knowledge and situated in historical, cultural and interactional contexts.